-Right from the get go expat photographer Karen Brodie immersed herself in photographing Belize culture.
-Over the course of her time here she has become very popular, having taken many many pictures of all things Belize.
+Right from the get go, expat photographer Karen Brodie immersed herself in photographing Belize culture.
+Over the course of her time here she’s become very popular, having taken many many pictures of all things Belize.

-Recently a large number town folk turned up to see Karen Brodie photography opening of The Golden Years Project at the San Pedro House of Culture.
-Without a doubt I knew it was going to be a good show and that Karen would bring out the best in her subjects be it sadness, happiness or the wide range of emotions in between.
+Recently, a large town folk number turned up to see Karen Brodie’s photography opening of The Golden Years Project at the San Pedro House of Culture.
+Without a doubt I knew it was going to be a good show and that Karen would bring out the best in her subjects, be it sadness, happiness or the wide range of emotions in between.

-As you will read in her story below, the the elderly of San Pedro were the subject of the show.
+As you will read in her story below, the elders of San Pedro were the subject of the show.
 Karen did a great job capturing the spirit of the people she was photographing.
 I talked to a few people opening night, and everyone I spoke to was really enjoying her work.
-You could tell as you walked around the room and saw peoples faces that the pictures were highly impactful and very sentimental.
+You could tell as you walked around the room and saw people’s faces that the pictures were highly affecting and very sentimental.
 Well done Karen!
 Your work is wonderful and a great tribute to your new home.
 Big shout out to Sara who did an amazing mathematical feat in hanging the pictures.
 You nailed that one.
 Not an easy task.

-I did not get a chance to talk to him at the event, but I knew my friend Zaman would have a thoughtful and inspiring story about that night and Karen’s work and he was willing to share.
+I didn’t get a chance to talk to him at the event, but I knew my friend Zaman would have a thoughtful and inspiring story about that night and Karen’s work, and he was willing to share.

 A photograph is simply photons, an instant in time.
 A swift click, a slap of the mirror and a clatter of shutter curtains opening and closing; simple, nothing more.
 A photograph however is more, it must tell a story.